icydingo29/smart-receipt-analyzer/README.md

    - `GET /api/receipts` — enter the number of most recent receipts to skip and maximum receipts to return, then click **"Execute"**
    - `GET /api/receipts/{id}` — enter the receipt ID in the `id` field, then click **"Execute"**
    - `GET /api/receipts/{id}/report` — enter the receipt ID in the `id` field, then click **"Execute"**, then click **"Download file"**
-5. The response appears below, including a download link for the PDF report endpoint
+5. The response appears below

 ---